myok12/node_js_for_hackathons/README.md

 ## View The Presentation

+If all you want is to check out the presentation, you can preview it at [slideshare](www.slideshare.net/myok12/nodejs-for-hackathons).

-To see the presentation, simply open _Presentation.html_ in your browser
+If you cloned the repo, you can see the presentation by simply opening _Presentation.html_ in your browser.

-However, the presentation is using some of the example to set up a socket.io server to sync the presenter with the viewers.
-For that, follow the installation instructions, then run `node socketio.js` within the _examples_ folder, then connect to it using [http://localhost:8080/Presentation.html](http://localhost:8080/Presentation.html)
+However, the presentation is using some of the example code to set up a [socket.io](http://socket.io/) server to sync the presenter with the viewers.
+For that, follow the installation instructions, then run `node socketio.js` within the _examples_ folder, then connect to it from your browser using [http://localhost:8080/Presentation.html](http://localhost:8080/Presentation.html)

 ## Installation